-Also, sunflower moth pressure is usually highest early in the season and declines with time.
-Early season sunflowers are more likely to require two sprayings whereas a planting after mid June might require only one spray or maybe none.
+Also, Texas sunflower moth pressure is usually highest early in the season and declines with time.
+Early season sunflowers are more likely to require two sprayings whereas a planting after mid-June (High Plains) might require only one spray or maybe none.
 This might steer growers to planting later, but keep in mind that sunflower yield potential tends to decline with later planting dates.

 Sunflower producers in the Dakotas have the nasty Sclerotinia disease.
-West Texas has the sunflower moth.
+West Texas has sunflower moths.
 We have practical treatment options, but they don't.
-As conditions allow we encourage growers to plant early and reach for the higher yield potential, provided they understand and are committed to staying on top of potential sunflower moth infestations.
+As conditions allow, I encourage growers to plant early and reach for the higher yield potential, provided they understand and are committed to staying on top of potential sunflower moth infestations.